Building for the Web

 Mac

-to the directory which contains your ITP380 repo.
+to the directory which contains your TAC 380 repo.
+Then, cd

 Run CMake with: